-In November 1986, voters approved an amendment to the State Constitution, subsequently identified as Article X, Section 1, providing for a state-operated lottery.
-The Department of the Lottery was created during the 1987 Regular Legislative Session, and the state lottery officially began selling tickets on January 12, 1988.
-Beginning July 1989, the allocation for education was increased from the original 35% to 37.5% and increased again to 38% in July 1990.
-During the 2002 legislative session, the Legislature authorized the Department of the Lottery to determine a variable percentage of revenue from instant lottery tickets that is to be returned to players as prizes, removing the requirement that 38% of instant game sales be transferred to the EETF.
-In the following year, the Legislature increased the allocation for education allocations were made variable as had been done for instant games previously.
-The Lottery is to determine prize percentages so as to maximize the amount of funding going to education.
-The granting of variable prize authority was the major factor in the \$219 million or 87% rise, from FY 2001-02 to FY 2007-08, in education funding generated by sales of instant games.
+In November 1986, voters approved an amendment to the Florida Constitution (Article X, Section 1) providing for a state-operated lottery.
+The Department of Lottery was created during the 1987 Regular Legislative Session, and the state lottery officially began selling tickets on January 12, 1988.
+Beginning July 1989, the allocation for education was increased from the original 35 percent to 37.5 percent and increased again to 38 percent in July 1990.
+During the 2002 Regular Session, the Legislature authorized the Department of Lottery to determine a variable percentage of revenue from instant tickets to return to players as prizes, removing the requirement that 38 percent of instant game sales be transferred to the EETF.
+In the following year, the Legislature increased the allocation for education from 38 percent to 39 percent for terminal games.
+However, in 2005, the terminal game prize and education allocations were made variable as well.
+The Lottery determines prize percentages that maximize education funding.
+The variable prize authority was the major factor in the \$219 million or 87 percent increase, from Fiscal Year 2001-02 to Fiscal Year 2007-08, in education funding generated by sales of instant games.

-In 2003, the Legislature eliminated the \$180 million cap on money used from the EETF for bond requirements, and removed designated transfers going to the Classroom First program.
-During Special Session E, HB 43-E (ch.
-2003-426, L.O.F.) transferred \$30,147,947 of unclaimed lottery prize money to the EETF.
+In 2003, the Legislature eliminated the \$180 million cap on money used from the EETF for bonding, and removed designated transfers going to the Classroom First program.
+During Special Session E, HB 43-E (Chapter 2003-426, L.O.F.) transferred \$30,147,947 of unclaimed lottery prize money to the EETF.

-During the 2005 Regular Session of the Legislature, HB 840 (ch.
-2005-84, L.O.F.) was passed.
-The bill required 80% of all unclaimed lottery prize money from games to be deposited in the EETF and the remaining 20% to be added to the pool for future prizes or special prize promotions.
-The bill also authorized the department to establish variable percentages for terminal games prize payouts and transfers to the EETF, as noted previously.
+During the 2005 Regular Session, HB 840 (Chapter 2005-84, L.O.F.) required 80 percent of unclaimed lottery prize money to be deposited in the EETF and the remaining 20 percent to be added to the pool for future prizes or special prize promotions.
+The bill also authorized the department to establish variable percentages for terminal games prize payouts and transfers to the EETF, as noted above.